EQT Midstream Partners prices IPO at top of range

-Jan 17 (Reuters) - EQT Midstream Partners said its initial public offering priced at the top of the expected range, making it one of the first companies to go public after the botched Facebook IPO.
+(Reuters) - EQT Midstream Partners said its initial public offering priced at the top of the expected range, making it one of the first companies to go public after the botched Facebook (FB.O) IPO.

 The Pittsburgh, Pennsylvania-based company had filed with U.S. regulators last week to sell 12.5 million units at an expected price of $19-$21 per share.